71 Fragments of a Chronology of Chance: Characters

 The drama consists of varied characters in each storyline: a Romanian boy who immigrated illegally into Austria and lives on the streets of Vienna; a religious bank security worker; a lonely old man staring at a TV screen; a childless couple considering adoption; a frustrated student and so on.

 Film division

 The film is divided into a number of variable-length "fragments" separated by black pauses and apparently unrelated to each other.
 The film is characterized by several fragments that take the form of video newscasts unrelated to the main storylines.
-News footages of real events are shown through video monitors.
+News footage of real events is shown through video monitors.
 Newscasts report on the Bosnian War, the Somali Civil War, the South Lebanon conflict, the Kurdish–Turkish conflict, and molestation allegations against Michael Jackson.

+Reception

+Adam Bingham of Senses of Cinema wrote, "Formally and conceptually, the film is one of the most challenging narrative works of the 1990s."

+Manohla Dargis of The New York Times called it "an icy-cool study of violence both mediated and horribly real", concluding that "For Mr. Haneke, the point seems less that evil is commonplace than that we don’t engage with it as thinking, actively moral beings.
+We slurp our soup while Sarajevo burns on the boob tube."

+On Metacritic, the film has a weighted average score of 71 out of 100, based on 8 critics, indicating "generally favorable reviews".